-Construction of the Upper and Lower Cliff Dwellings began about AD 1300 and continued until the basin was abandoned between AD 1400 - 1450.
-The size of the cave (70' wide x 80' high x 60' deep) allowed for a large work area that contains a cistern, capable of holding approximately 100 gallons of water.
+Construction of the Upper and Lower Cliff Dwellings began about 1300 CE and continued until the Basin was abandoned, between 1400 - 1450 CE.
+The size of the cave, 70 feet wide, 80 feet high, and 60 feet deep, allowed for living quarters, many with second story rooms.
+A large open work area contained a cistern, capable of holding approximately 100 gallons of water.

-Small doorways helped retain heat; many were sealed when rooms were no longer being used.
-Some doorways are shaped like a "T" or half-"T", which may have reduced drafts.
-Perhaps they were meant to hold jars or help someone balance while entering the room.
-It is still possible to see fingerprints of the ancient people who built these remarkable structures.
+Small doorways helped control room temperatures.
+The Salado sealed off some doors and made others smaller over time.
+Large doorways would have allowed for construction beams to pass through, and may have been filled in after construction was done.
+Some doorways are shaped like a "T" or half-"T".
+These may have reduced drafts or helped someone balance while entering the room.
+It is still possible to see fingerprints of the ancient people in the masonry of these remarkable structures.

 Some rooms are of particular interest due to unique construction.

 Rooms 17 and 19 are the largest rooms in the Upper Cliff Dwelling.
 These single story rooms stretch the length of the dwelling and are located in front of the large open area at the back of the cave.
 The use of these rooms is unknown, but because of their large size, they could have been used for large gatherings or ceremonies.